 DR. NICK BRANCAZIO

-I’m working with the McGivern Lab as a postdoc on the “Agency and Intelligence on Multiple Scales” grant (AIMS), funded by the Templeton World Charity Foundation.
+I’m a UOW PERL Fellow (Prioritizing Emerging Research Leaders) in HSI Philosophy at UOW.
 My research areas are the Philosophy of Science broadly, the Philosophy of Cognitive Science more specifically, and Feminist Theory.
 I specialize in non-reductive approaches to the philosophy of cognitive science and biology.
 My main interests are agency and inter-scale dynamics.
 I’m a co-founder of the Minimal Cognition project at the University of Wollongong, and have co-organized several conferences, a special issue, and published on minimal cognition.
 I have also published several papers on the feminist philosophy of e-cognition.
 You can find more on my research and teaching here: nickbrancazio.com

 My work applies embodied, enactive, and extended frameworks of cognition to implicit bias, arguing that both philosophy and psychology’s conventional understanding(s) of implicit bias are both theoretically and politically misguided.
 I consider materialist feminisms to be a natural political partner to e-cognition, and argue that together they can give us a new, better conception of bias that avoids the usual trappings of liberal, individualist, and empirically sketchy accounts.

 I majored in psychology and philosophy in my undergraduate studies.
-This background inspired my interest in the philosophy of psychiatry, which is now my research area.
-Specifically, I’m looking at the diagnosis and classification of mental illnesses.
-My research has been motivated by the disconnect between reported patient experience (of mental illness) and our accounts of diagnosis and classification.
-My honours thesis explored the efficacy of various methods of classification and my doctoral research is focused on investigating the necessity of diagnosis and classification.
+This background inspired my interest in the philosophy of medicine, which is now my research area.
+Specifically, I’m exploring the relationship between diagnosis and chronic illnesses.
+My research has been motivated by the disconnect between reported patient experience (of chronic illnesses) and our accounts of diagnosis.

 Peter David O’Connor